smartoris/smartoris-i2c/README.md

 I²C [Drone OS] driver for STM32F4 micro-controllers.

-## Restrictions
+## Limitations

-* Transmission and reception works only through DMA channels and interrupts.
-Interrupt only and polling methods are not in the scope of this crate.
+* Transmission and reception works only through DMA channels with interrupts.
+Polling and interrupt only methods are not supported.

 * Errors from peripherals are handled via panicking.

-* Only master role is implemented.
+* Only the master role is implemented.

 ## Usage